stefanocoretta/panman/MANUAL.md

 NUMBER - 1.* Specify the base level for headings (defaults to 1).

 `--indented-code-classes=`*CLASSES*
-Specify classes to use for indented code blocks–for example, `perl,numberLines` or `haskell`.
+Specify classes to use for indented code blocks—for example, `perl,numberLines` or `haskell`.
 Multiple classes may be separated by spaces or commas.